 Is 4Wings’ service director whose academic background includes studies in Sociology, Criminology and Communication (University of Liverpool).
 She has trained in Personal Development Coaching, Mindfullness, Family/Community Mediation and Mental Health Advocacy.
 Ciiku is also a qualified workshop facilitator and deliverer.
 One of the programmes she has designed and delivered is the WINGS Empowerment Programme- a ‘next steps’ forward facing personal development course that inspires participants, many who have traumatic pasts to discover their own strengths and be in charge of their future plans.
 Her personal experience was her drive to found 4Wings after she identified a gap in the after care service of abuse victims.

 Marie-Claire is a 4Wings director and a Storytelling workshops facilitator.
-She was awarded a Bachelor of Laws with Honours from Liverpool John Moores University, has a Professional Studies Diploma in Psychopedagogy & Methodology and an Extra Mural Certificate in Psychodynamic Counselling and Organisational Dynamics from Birkbeck, University of London.
-Marie-Claire is an experienced manager and support worker and trained in Health and Social Care for Adults, and has trained in Mediation.
-She also has a Certificate in Making a Difference Across Cultures and Group relations on Role, Creativity and Negotiation.
-Marie Claire overcame trauma after surviving a Rwandan Genocide & has also experienced isolation; lack of social and emotional support challenges linked to her personal immigration journey in UK.
+She was awarded a Bachelor of Laws with Honours from Liverpool John Moores University, has a Professional Studies Diploma in Psychopedagogy & Methodology, and an Extra-Mural Certificate in Psychodynamic Counselling and Organisational Dynamics from Birkbeck, University of London.
+Marie-Claire is an experienced manager, a support worker with Level 5 in Leadership for Health and Social Care for Adults, and has trained in Mediation.
+She also has a Certificate in Making a Difference Across Cultures and Group relations on Role, Creativity, and Negotiation.
+Marie- Claire overcame trauma after surviving a Rwandan Genocide & has also experienced isolation and inequality linked to her personal immigration journey in UK.
 Marie-Claire would like to specialize in Human Rights Law.

 Is a 4Wings Director.
 Geri’s diverse academic background is in Philology, Psychology, Counselling, Social Work, Education, Performing and Visual Arts.
 Her research interests include the areas of participation, where issues such as power inequality, marginalization, displacement, trauma and identity, are addressed.
 Geri’s work at 4Wings explored recovery and healing through creativity, establishing a sense of home and connectedness to others.